AI Use Cases/Manufacturing

 Where this play breaks down: low contract volume or non-standardized agreements

-The ROI case-1.5-2 FTE redeployed, 3-4x return within 18 months-assumes a supplier base generating enough contract volume to justify the classification baseline and continuous learning cycle.
-Manufacturers with fewer than 30-40 active supplier contracts annually will see slower payback because the AI needs volume to refine extraction accuracy.
+The ROI case - review hours redeployed, payback targets modeled during scoping - assumes a supplier and customer base generating enough contract volume to justify the classification baseline and continuous learning cycle.
+Contract manufacturers with fewer than 30-40 active supplier and customer contracts annually will see slower payback because the AI needs volume to refine extraction accuracy.
 Heavily negotiated, non-standard agreements with unusual clause structures also degrade confidence scores and increase human review time in the early months.

 Frequently Asked Questions